am01264/writings/2018-06-15-Money Is Not A Motivator.md

+---
+layout: post
-# Money Is Not A Motivator
+title: Money Is Not A Motivator
+description: Is profit your motivator?.. or might there be something more fundamental?
+---

 Is profit your motivator?.. or might there be something more fundamental?